The national “Do Not Call” list is useful, but not the best solution for complaints against robocalls

 The FTC thought they had everything they needed on Jones and prepared a lawsuit.
 So how is it that robocalls are not only still alive, but have been increasing?

 What the government quickly realized when talking to Jones is that he didn’t care that he was working illegally.
 To him, the risk of getting sued was always outweighed by the potential profit.
 He only rented the software to other companies — he didn’t regulate what the robocalls were being used for.
 Companies that use illegal robocalls all operate under this same mindset.
 As long as they’re making a profit, they’ll pay whatever fine is thrown at them.
-Now imagine if every unwanted call was met with a claim of up to $3,000 — which is exactly what Robo Revenge intends to do.

 What is being done to prevent unwanted calls?

 There is no doubt that most customers would be the happiest if the calls just stopped coming in the first place.
 Having in mind how easy it is to generate a new (or mask an existing) number, this has proven difficult to achieve.